AI4Finance-Foundation/.github/profile/README.md

-📣 FinGPT Project 2024 Recruitment: Embark on a journey to redefine financial technology with AI.
+📣 **FinGPT Project 2024 Recruitment**: Embark on a journey to redefine financial technology with AI.
 Be a part of the FinGPT revolution, shaping the future of finance.

 ## AI4Finance Foundation 🌐